Dreading visiting the Grave

 “The Calais-Mediterranee Express was a luxury French night express train which operated from 1886 to 2003.
 It gained international fame as the preferred train of wealthy and famous passengers between Calais and the French Riviera in the two decades before World War II.
 It was colloquially referred to as Le Train Bleu in French… and The Blue Train in English because of its dark blue sleeping cars.”

 This is what makes writing so exciting, a discovery like this.
 I now need to find out how I can get her on that train and visiting the Riviera, obviously spending time celebrating her freedom.
-Back to Hemingway who has written some wonderful stories about the rich and famous, my favourite Love in the Night is actually set in the French Riviera in the 1920s.
+Back to F Scott Fitzgerald who has written some wonderful stories about the rich and famous, my favourite Love in the Night is actually set in the French Riviera in the 1920s.
 May all the writers reading this blog have lots of happy accidents or synchronicity as I prefer to call it.

 Researching Paris and/or another early poem